Typeform/embed/packages/demo-nextjs/README.md

-# React App Demo
+# Next.js App Demo

-Typeform can be embedded in react apps.
+Typeform can be embedded in server-side rendered Next.js apps.

 **Note:** We recommend using `@typeform/embed-react`, it will be rady soon :)

-You can use the `@typeform/embed` directly in react apps:
+You can use the `@typeform/embed` directly in Next.js apps:

 ```javascript
 import { createWidget } from "@typeform/embed";